On Days Like These

 Fig 1.
 "De qué sirve una taza?" ["What good is a cup?"], ca. 1810–20, on display at the Victoria Art Gallery.

-A reminder that we have no need for more Napoleons in this world, a desperate wail echoed from the lives needlessly lost to "caprichos enfáticos" ["emphatic caprices"], as Goya called it, and a testament to a shared sense of horror in the face of a relentless unleashing of war and violence that spans centuries.
+A reminder that we have no need for more Napoleons in this world, a desperate wail etched into metal and paper, an admonotion for all the lives needlessly lost to "caprichos enfáticos" ["emphatic caprices"], as Goya called it, and a testament to a shared sense of horror in the face of a relentless unleashing of war and violence that spans centuries.
 Goya's prints are as necessary and vital now as they were when he first crafted them as a witness.

 - Andrea